redhat-documentation/vale-at-red-hat/red-hat.md

 Yana and Fabrice created this style from the [the IBM style](https://github.com/errata-ai/IBM) and other sources.

-WIP - TBD - Please say more.
+WIP - TBD - say more.